rashi40/SentimentAnalysis/README.md

 # SentimentAnalysis
-A sentiment analysis tool using Hugging Face's Transformers.
+This is a sentiment analysis tool using Hugging Face's Transformers.
 It analyzes text input and returns sentiment (POSITIVE/NEGATIVE) with confidence score.

 **Installation**